-You should also, of course, help out and get involved in wider political campaigning, for example, at General elections.
-As well as helping the Party, such campaigning will help you maintain a visible presence within your community and keeps you informed of your electorate's concerns.
+You should also, of course, help out and get involved in wider political campaigning, for example, at General Elections.

+As well as helping the Party, such campaigning will help you maintain a visible presence within your community and keeps you informed of your residents' concerns.